 We got a community planter to put outside The Project and have a dedicated plot in Tooting Community Garden.
 If you want to join in please email Debbie email@example.com

 Saturday Movie & Sports afternoons – Free at The Project

-Every Saturday afternoon from 1pm to 4pm we are offering a FREE drop-in session to watch a classic movie or/and the latest sporting event.
-Entry is free and everyone is welcome, and we will also be providing lunch and refreshments for attendees.
+Every Saturday afternoon from 1pm to 4pm we are offering a FREE drop-in session to watch a classic movie as part of Wandsworth’s Warm spaces initiative.
+Entry is free and everyone is welcome, and we will also be providing food and refreshments for attendees.

 As we face soaring energy prices this winter, The Furzedown Project hopes to run FREE workshops on how to reduce your energy bills.
 The first ones in 2022 were very successful and we hope to do more.

 This is in partnership with South West London Energy Advice Partnership (SWLEAP) (Habitats & Heritage and CREW Energy).
 It provides free energy advice across the London Boroughs of Richmond, Wandsworth and Merton to anyone in fuel poverty.
 To find out more about them visit: www.swleap.org.uk